himotoyoshi/carray/docs/objects/CACategorical.md

-# CACategorical — categorical dtype (dense codes + label vocabulary)
+# CACategorical — categorical data type (dense codes + label vocabulary)

 `CACategorical` is a categorical column: a dense integer **codes** array plus a small **label vocabulary**, structurally identical to a pandas `Categorical`